geofox/privacyguides.org/docs/advanced/payments.md

 ## Virtual Cards

-There are also a number of services which provide "virtual debit cards" which you can use with online merchants while masking your actual banking or billing information in most cases.
-It's important to note that these financial services are **not** anonymous and are subject to "Know Your Customer" (KYC) laws and may require your ID or other identifying information.
-These services are primarily useful for protecting you from merchant data breaches, less sophisticated tracking or purchase correlation by marketing agencies, and online data theft; and **not** for making a purchase completely anonymously.
+Another way to protect your information from merchants online is to use virtual, single-use cards which mask your actual banking or billing information.
+This is primarily useful for protecting you from merchant data breaches, less sophisticated tracking or purchase correlation by marketing agencies, and online data theft.
+They do **not** assist you in making a purchase completely anonymously, nor do they hide any information from the banking institution themselves.
+Regular financial institutions which offer virtual cards are subject to "Know Your Customer" (KYC) laws, meaning they may require your ID or other identifying information.

 - [Recommended Payment Masking Services :material-arrow-right-drop-circle:](../financial-services.md#payment-masking-services)